George Reeves, Jr.

 Death Source: Administrator's Bond on Estate of Spencer Rives (sic) filed 4 Mar 1853

 Spouse1: Sarah G. Lightfoot, 1 May 1832, Chatham County, North Carolina

 Spouse2: Ann E. Duncan, m.
 17 Jul 1839, Orange County, North Carolina

 In an earlier court case of 1841, Spencer was charged with having stolen the horse of two men named Bynum.
 In that case, Spencer's mother, Sarah, and his sister Harriet whom he later murdered, delivered an impassioned petition to the court to forgive Spencer his crime.
 Their plea worked and the Bynum men agreed to drop charges, leaving Spencer free and unpunished.

 His mother Sarah Durham's will written in 1847 mentions that a minimal amount from her estate was to be used for his support and maintenance if he should be acquitted from the charge alleged against him.
-The outcome of the trial of Spencer Reeves is unknown.

 A court order recorded in Randolph County NC suggests that Spencer Reeves was held in jail there in 1847: “Court order that militia guards for jail for Spencer S. Reeves, be paid, 1847”, Randolph County.